Coffee house-level coffee might seem hard to make at home, but it’s not.

 Yes, do buy better coffee, but not before you’ve seen what good water, better brewing, and a great grinder can do for the coffee you already love!

 With better water, better brewing, and a better grinder, you’ll be well on your way to coffee as good (or better) than you can get at most coffee houses.

-Check out the links below for some of our favorite coffee tools, which we’ve tried or own ourselves.
-Some of them are amazon affiliate links, which help support this web site without costing you anything more.
+Check out the links below for some of our favorite coffee tools, all of which we’ve tried or own ourselves.
+Some of them are amazon affiliate links, which help support this website without costing you anything more.